 Let them marinate for about 30 minutes

-Meanwhile, in a well-heated non-stick pan, cook the piadinas on each side over medium heat for a few minutes, remove them from the pan, and fill them with the eggplants and sliced mozzarella
+Meanwhile, in a well-heated non-stick pan, cook the piadine on each side over medium heat for a few minutes, remove them from the pan, and fill them with the eggplants and mozzarella sliced

-Fold them into a half-moon shape and serve them hot
+Fold them in half-moon shape and serve them hot

-Tip: to make the eggplants more flavorful, you can add a few cloves of garlic cut into small pieces and let them marinate
+Tip: to make the eggplants tastier, you can add some garlic cloves chopped into small pieces and let them marinate

 Pan